ericguizzo/daic/README.md

 * results_to_excel: computes the spreadsheets.
 * preprocessing_DATASET: processes audio data building the features matrices calling the script feat_analysis.
 * feat_analysis: contains the feature extraction functions: STFT and MFCC
-* config.ini: This config file contains mainly I/O folder paths
+* config.ini: This config file contains mainly I/O folder paths and defaults parameters for the training

 ## EXPERIMENT DEFINITION